 Facial hair on Asian skin with Laser hair removal will lead to a very considerable reduction of hair growth, but it is not 100% permanent removal.
-Expecting hair to completely vanish, without taking into account genes, the wonders of the human body, stresses and diet are unreasonable to put it mildly.
+Expecting hair to completely vanish, without taking into account genes, the wonders of the human body, stresses and diet are unreasonable, to put it mildly.

-If the hair is within any other phase such as the Catagen or Telogen hair growth phase then your hairs will not be permanently disabled.
+If the hair is within any other phase such as the Catagen or Telogen hair growth phase then your hair will not be permanently disabled.
 The cycle will continue to repeat itself through all these three stages, hence why you are required to return within 4 – 6 weeks for your treatments, as the therapist is attempting to catch the hairs during the anagen phase.

 However, even if we do manage to catch the hairs during the correct phase, any sudden hormonal imbalance, stress, new medication prescriptions or stages such as menopause can cause the hairs to return.

-Therefore face laser requires alot of patience.
+Therefore face laser requires a lot of patience.
 Those who have medium growth do find that the process takes longer, you would require 6 – 12 sessions and then regular top-up sessions in order to keep maintaining the reduction.

 Don’t worry about the shaving, as the laser works well on a clean shaved area, as threading or plucking of the hairs from the root, would in fact promote more hair growth as you would re-supply blood to the hair root.